 Final figures for print production: Send sharp, glossy, un-mounted, color photographic prints, with height of 4 inches and width of 6 inches at the time of submitting the revised manuscript.
 Print outs of digital photographs are not acceptable.
 If digital images are the only source of images, ensure that the image has minimum resolution of 300 dpi or 1800 x 1600 pixels in TIFF format.
 Send the images on a CD.
 Each figure should have a label pasted (avoid use of liquid gum for pasting) on its back indicating the number of the figure, the running title, top of the figure and the legends of the figure.
 Do not write the names of the author(s).

 The Journal reserves the right to crop, rotate, reduce, or enlarge the photographs to an acceptable size.

 Identifying information of patients should not be published in written descriptions, photographs, sonograms, CT scans, etc., and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian, wherever applicable) gives written informed consent for publication.
 Authors should remove patients' names from figures unless they have obtained written informed consent from the patients.
 When informed consent has been obtained, it should be indicated in the article and a copy of the consent should be attached with the cover letter.

 |Submitting a Revised Manuscript

 A revised manuscript should be submitted online in a manner similar to that used for submission of the original manuscript.
-However, there is no need to submit the "Cover Letter" file when submitting a revised manuscript.
 When submitting a revised manuscript, authors should include, the reviewers' remarks along with a point-by-point clarification at the beginning in the revised manuscript itself.
 In addition, authors should mark changes as underlined or colored text in the revised manuscript.

 |Reprints and Proofs